Claire M. Fraser

-Claire M. Fraser (born 1955) is an American genome scientist and microbiologist who has worked in microbial genomics and genome medicine.
+Claire M. Fraser (born November 5, 1955) is an American genome scientist and microbiologist who has worked in microbial genomics and genome medicine.
 Her research has contributed to the understanding of the diversity and evolution of microbial life.
 Fraser is the director of the Institute for Genome Sciences at the University of Maryland School of Medicine in Baltimore, MD, where she holds the Dean's Endowed Professorship in the School of Medicine.
 She has joint faculty appointments at the University of Maryland School of Medicine in the Departments of Medicine and Microbiology/Immunology.
 In 2019, she began serving a one-year term as President-Elect for the American Association for the Advancement of Science (AAAS), which will be followed by a one-year term as AAAS president starting in February 2020 and a one-year term as chair of the Board of Directors in February 2021.

 Early life

+Claire M. Fraser was born on November 5, 1955, in Boston, Massachusetts.
 Fraser was raised by a high school principal and an elementary school teacher in Saugus, MA a suburb of Boston, MA.
 She performed well at school and was always interested in learning.
 She became interested in science after being taught biology in high school.
 At Rensselaer Polytechnic Institute (RPI), during her senior year, she performed independent research in a research lab.